Contact 3-manifolds, holomorphic curves and intersection theory: Sketch of the proof

 Since the $J_+$-holomorphic pages $[u_P] \in \mM^+\OB / \RR = \p\overline{\mM}\OB$ also foliate $M \setminus B$ under the projection $\RR \times M \to M$, we can extend $\Pi$ to the natural compactification $\overline{W} := \widehat{W} \cup (\{\infty\} \times M)$ as a surjective map

 whose smooth fibres are the compact symplectically embedded surfaces with boundary obtained as the images of maps $\bar{u} : \overline{\Sigma} \to \overline{W}$ for $u \in \mM\OB$, and we are treating $B$ as a submanifold of $\{\infty\} \times M = \p\overline{W}$.
-There is still a small amount of work to be done in identifying the above construction with something that one can regard as a smooth symplectic Lefschetz fibration, but we will leave this part as an exercise to the reader; details (in a more general setting) may be found in \cite{LisiVanhornWendl}.
+There is still a small amount of work to be done in identifying the above construction with something that one can regard as a smooth symplectic Lefschetz fibration; details (in a more general setting) may be found in \cite{LisiVanhornWendl2}.

-There is still one detail in Proposition~\ref{prop:foliationM} that we have not verified: we've seen that $\mM\OB$ is an oriented $2$-dimensional manifold, compactified by adding finitely many interior points (the nodal curves) and the boundary $\p\overline{\mM}\OB = \mM\OB^+ / \RR \cong S^1$, hence $\overline{\mM}\OB$ is a compact oriented surface with one boundary component, but we claim in fact that it is a \emph{disk}.
+One detail in Proposition~\ref{prop:foliationM} has not yet been verified: we've seen that $\mM\OB$ is an oriented $2$-dimensional manifold, compactified by adding finitely many interior points (the nodal curves) and the boundary $\p\overline{\mM}\OB = \mM\OB^+ / \RR \cong S^1$, hence $\overline{\mM}\OB$ is a compact oriented surface with one boundary component, but we claim in fact that it is a \emph{disk}.
 To see this, choose a smooth loop $\gamma : S^1 \to M$ near a binding component that meets every page of the open book exactly once transversely.
 Viewing $\gamma$ as a loop in $\{\infty\} \times M = \p\overline{W}$, the loop

 then parametrizes $\p\overline{\mM}\OB$.
 Now, $\gamma$ is obviously not contractible in $M \setminus B$, but we can easily assume it is contractible in $\overline{W} \setminus B$: indeed, $\gamma$ can be chosen contractible in~$M$, and then translating downward from $\{\infty\} \times M$ to a level $\{s \} \times M \subset \widehat{W}$ for $s \in [0,\infty)$ gives a contractible loop in~$\widehat{W}$.
 Composing this contraction with~$\Pi$, we conclude